Description

 .

-In this example, consider the DBI gateway mapped to BAR3 as as described in BAR Mapping below.
-The second ATU region maps BAR3 offset 0x10000
+In the next example, consider the DBI gateway mapped to BAR3 using the compressed mapping as described in PCIe BAR Mapping and Software Usage below.
+ATU region 1 maps BAR3 offset 0x10000 to NoC address 0x042b0300000.
+If the target NoC address is 0x042b031002c, then the respective BAR3 offset would be 0x2002c (0x042b031002c − 0x042b0300000 + 0x10000).

 32-bit Write to DBI Gateway via PCIe

-$ ./acx_pcie_peek_poke write bar3 0x2002c 0x00000001
+./acx_pcie_peek_poke write bar3 0x2002c 0x00000001

 Error Response